 If you are an avid “do-it-yourselfer,” we’ve provided answers to common questions about how to install vinyl siding with references to VSI’s Vinyl Siding Installation Manual.
 You can download the complete manual (written for professional installers so expect some technical jargon), or download the Vinyl Siding Installation Fact Sheet for a quick overview of the basics of installation.

 Allowing for Expansion and Contraction

 Vinyl siding contracts and expands as the outside temperature changes.
 To avoid structural or aesthetic problems associated with this characteristic, take the following steps:

-- Apply nails or other fasteners in the center of the nailing slot and make sure the fastener penetrates a minimum of 3/4″ (19mm) into a framing stud or furring.
+- Apply nails or other fasteners in the center of the nailing slot and make sure the fastener penetrates a minimum of 1 1/4″ (32mm) into nailable material, such as wood sheathing and framing.
 Make sure installed panels and accessories move freely from side to side.

 - Do not drive the head of the nail tightly against the siding nailing hem.
 Allow approximately 1/32″ (0.8mm) clearance (about the thickness of a dime) between the fastener head and the siding panel.
 Drive nails straight.